Pelvic health physiotherapy

 -

-Many women suffer with dyspareunia (pain with sexual activity) and usually there is a straightforward reason, and that is why we use are assessment techniques to see what is the most likely reason.
+Many women suffer with dyspareunia (pain with sexual activity) and usually there is a straightforward reason, and that is why we use our assessment techniques to see what is the most likely reason.
 In clinic we treat Vaginismus.
 This is the term used to describe recurrent or persistent involuntary tightening of muscles around the vagina whenever penetration is attempted.

 The symptoms include burning or stinging pain upon penetration, as well as intense fear or loss of desire when penetration is attempted.